Dhananjay2305/To-do-list/README.md

 # To-do-list
+A clean and responsive To-Do List UI built using HTML and CSS.

-A simple and responsive To-Do List web
+A simple and responsive To-Do List web UI created with HTML , CSS and JAVASCRIPT.
+Perfect for beginners and GitHub showcase.